 740/750 m long trains can run on RFC North Sea-Mediterranean except in Belgium during day time.
-Works are in progress to extend some siding tracks, along the Athus-Meuse (Namur-Athus) axis, Ottignies-Auvelais-Namur as well as on the Namur-Arlon line.
-More works are planned on the other axes:
+Works are in progress or planned to extend some siding:

-- Ottignies: modification within the frame of the RER; - Moustiers et Ronet: modification within the frame of the L130 line investments; - Tilly and Athus: modification from 2018 as part of the budgetary item "trains 740M RFC North Sea-Mediterranean"; - Bertrix: only an ETCS adaptation is necessary.
+- Moustiers and Ronet: modification within the frame of the L130 line investments; - Bertrix: only an ETCS adaptation is necessary.
 This will be performed within the frame of an ETCS change request.